tiycnd/capital-one-postgres/notes/intro-to-databases.md

 Alternatively, use [Postgres.app](https://postgresapp.com/).

-#### Linux

-Use your package manager.

 ### Connecting to PostgreSQL

 Before we connect to PostgreSQL, we need a user and a database.
 Creating a user will vary based on your operating system, and your installation procedure may have set it up for you.
-For Debian-based Linux systems, you have to change to the `postgres` user and have them create it.
 If your username is `user`, then the commands would be:

 ```
-sudo su - postgres
 createuser -d user
-exit
 ```

 To create a database, run: